-Dr. Georgianne Thomas is a renaissance woman.
-She is an activist, scholar, musician, educator and wirter.
+Dr. Georgianne Thomas is a Renaissance woman.
+She is an activist, scholar, musician, educator and writer.

 In between her current role as adjunct professor at not one but two institutions of higher learning — Atlanta Metropolitan State College and Clark Atlanta University, Dr. Thomas found time to add one more accomplishment to her extensive resume by penning her first book, Guide to the Second-Time Bride.
 According to Dr. Thomas, her book became her testimony, which she now believes is “a blueprint for the woman who is entertaining the idea of marrying for the second time.”

 I wrote this book as a guide and a blueprint for the woman who is entertaining the idea of marrying for the second time.
 I want her to consider carefully the prospect of remarriage in relationship to the goals and dreams she set for herself.
 In other words, has she healed from the last marriage, has she fulfilled any of her own goals and aspirations, and is she in a healthy relationship with herself and her children?